Good Food Guide Acclaimed Restaurant in the Cotswolds

 Exquisite Dining, French Influence, Cotswold Terroir

-Without sourcing local for local’s sake, our Head Chef – Charles Smith, benefits from some excellent local and regional producers, fixing this Michelin star restaurant firmly in its Cotswolds territory.
+Without sourcing local for local’s sake, our Head Chef – Charles Smith, benefits from some excellent local and regional producers, fixing this serene restaurant firmly in its Cotswolds territory.
 Local suppliers start with an excellent local cheesemaker, just down the lane.

 ‘Top 20’ Most Romantic Dining Rooms – The Times